rootkovska/rootkovska.github.io/_posts/2015-12-30-NotActivist.md

 **they lack of representation.**

 Count how many IT systems are in use - from 1970 digital wristwatches, via computers, to modern peacemakers - then count the IT guys in the parliaments.
 How many did you find?
+How many digits?
 1?
 0?

-In the italian parliament there is a computerised voting pad per seat, IT guys account for 1/20th of the italian population, but 2 only (out of 800 MPs) are IT guys.
-Plenty [comedies](http://www.cbs.com/shows/big_bang_theory/) about IT Guys, instead. **[It](http://www.cilditalia.org) looks like the vatican city having 15% of the italian population in their churches, and getting 85% of the yearly compulsory religion tax revenue.**
+In the italian parliament there is a computerised voting pad per seat since 2003 (or alike), working IT guys used to account for 1/20th of the italian population (in 2003), but none (out of 800 MPs) were IT guys.
+When italians complaint about the MPs not being on their seats - ie: they were working behind the scenes, sending one per party in the two parliamentary houses just to mark presence and push the buttons - they changed the electronic voting pad: today's working IT Guys are 1/120th of the italian population, IT MPs are 2 (as far as I know) but the MPs can trick the voting pads as well.
+Plenty [comedies](http://www.cbs.com/shows/big_bang_theory/) about IT Guys, instead.

+[It](http://www.cilditalia.org) looks like the vatican city having 15% of the italian population in their churches, and getting 85% of the yearly compulsory religion tax revenue.**

-Isn't this 1-bit picture a bit strange?
+Isn't this [1-bit picture a bit strange](http://www.marcuse.org/herbert/pubs/64onedim/odmimages/64ODMFrenchEnglish.jpg)?
 The quality of the legal framework is the main result of this strange picture.